Some papers about p values

 There is also a copy of the web calculator at https://davidcolquhoun.shinyapps.io/fpr-calc-ver1-7/

 Colquhoun, D. (2019).
 The false positive risk: a proposal concerning what to do about p values, The American Statistician, 2019 (open access to full text).
-Also available at https://arxiv.org/abs/1802.04888.
+Also available on arXiv).
 This paper examines more closely than before the assumptions that are made in calculations of FPR.
 It makes concrete proposals about how to solve the problem posed by the inadequacy of p values, with examples.

 At the same time, Nature published a comment piece on the p value problem.
 The gist of this piece was a plea to abandon the term “statistically-significant”, because it involves the obviously silly idea that observing p = 0.049 tells you something different from p = 0.051.
 It was co-signed by 840 people (including me).
 Nature also published an editorial which half-understood the problem and, sadly, said “Nature is not seeking to change how it considers statistical analysis in evaluation of papers at this time”.
 This sums up the problem: it is in the interests of both authors, and of journals, to continue to publish too many false positive results.
 Until this problem is solved, the corruption will continue.